 - write dialogues between two or more people (e.g. ‘He comes up to me and says, ‘Fabio, what are you doing?!’, and I reply, ‘Mind your own business, man!’)

 So, you never really know what words you’re going to learn before writing or telling a story.
 But I believe that what you’ll learn might be very much easier to remember and assimilate than what you study in lists or vocabulary books.

 You can learn the vocabulary you need to express what you have in mind.
-You’ll need to look for information about it, translate it (I’m in favour of translation), write it and/or speak it, and use it in a personalised context.
+You’ll need to look for information about it, translate it (I’m in favor of translation), write it and/or speak it, and use it in a personalized context.
 By doing this your brain will process it multiple times, so it’s likely that you’ll remember it more easily.

 Also, to prepare a story, you need to use your creative skills.
 You produce language.
 You think about language.
 You practice and discover language.
 All this, I believe, is more memorable, fun, and motivating than this:

 And that’s why I think it’s a great task to improve your English.